tezos/tezos-mirror/docs/user/multinetwork.rst

 It also must be given with the ``snapshot export`` and ``snapshot import`` commands.
 One way to avoid this is to `Set Network in Configuration File`_.

-The ``--network`` option can be used with the following built-in networks:
+The ``--network`` option is non case-sensitive and can be used with the following built-in networks:

 - ``mainnet`` (this is the default)